PTz0uAH/amiga-gcc/README.md

 Maybe some day amiga-gcc will fully work on Termux, until then, please be patient.

+Amiga-gcc fully build is needed i.e. to cross-build the legendary filemanager "Directory Opus" 5.9x or DOpus for the connaisseurs..

+DOpus5 was donated to the public by original developer Jonathan Potter after abandoning the Amiga platform.

+So you might understand now why re-formatting/factoring the DOpus5 C-sources is important now VASM, VBCC and VLINK are ported to Termux.

+Those alt-bintools might be the key to achieve "the circular Amiga experience".. from an "autarchical" p.o.v.

+What IYKWIM?

 Currently, these tools are built:

 * fd2sfd